 A Dean's Honors List is compiled at the end of each academic year, in June.
-This is an honors roll of matriculated students who have achieved an average of 3.65 or higher for that academic year (September to May) in at least 28 graded points.
+This is an honor roll of matriculated students who have achieved an average of 3.65 or higher for that academic year (September to May) in at least 28 graded points.
 To be listed, a student must not have any grades of Incomplete or N at the time the list is compiled.
-Note that grade point averages are carried to two decimal places (but are not rounded off).
+Note that grade point averages are carried to three decimal places (but are not rounded off).

 Honorary Societies in Arts and Science